 However easy it may be to place blame on the aforementioned, there is one thing that we can do as a society to make our students safer right now.
 And that is to reform our gun laws immediately.
 Enough is enough.
 Please use your voices and the power of your votes to help stop the violence that is plaguing our children and our schools.

 Email us to order this "enough" sweater in any color.
-It has "gun control now" on the back and send $100 to everytown.org.
+It has "gun control now" on the back and we'll send $100 to everytown.org.